ayush9pandey/biosysid/README.md

-# Bio-SysId : A Python toolbox for biomolecular system identification
+# Biosysid : A Python toolbox for biomolecular system identification
 ### Flexible parameter identification of biomolecular system models using data.